druce/OpenAIAgentsSDK/README.md

 - 30+ articles in final newsletter
 - 1200+ words of professional content
 - Quality score: 8.0-9.5/10 (via critic-optimizer loop)

-## 🤝 Contributing

-1. Use `test_agent.ipynb` for interactive development
-2. Run the test suite before submitting changes
-3. Follow the existing code patterns and documentation style
-4. Add tests for new functionality

 ## 📜 License